Peter Anthony Cowan

 Driven by curiosity, creativity, and authenticity in the search for living energy.

-My passion for understanding human health — rooted in my own health struggles and complete recovery — led me to environmental health consulting.
-I'm a board-certified Quantum Biology Practitioner (BCQBP) and the founder of Living Energy Wellness, where I help clients identify the environmental root causes of chronic illness through EMF consulting, light and water assessments, and personalized protocols rooted in circadian science and quantum biology.
-I also founded Sunlight is Life, a suite of software tools for optimizing light and solar exposure based on UV forecasting and circadian scheduling.
+My passion for understanding human health is rooted in my own health struggles and complete recovery, and ultimately led me to environmental health consulting.
+I'm a board-certified Quantum Biology Practitioner (BCQBP) and the founder of Living Energy Wellness, where I help clients identify the environmental root causes of chronic illness through in-home and workplace consultations, EMF assessments, light and water evaluations, and personalized protocols rooted in circadian science and quantum biology.

 Outside of this work, I'm a pianist, composer, and songwriter.
 I toured and recorded several albums with the band Slow Gherkin.
 I draw inspiration from the two great forces in my life — nature and human connection.